Cranial-XIX/DualSMC/README.md

 # DualSMC
-This is the PyTorch code for the following paper, in which we proposed a deep model for POMDPs planning.
+This is the PyTorch code for the following paper to be presented at IJCAI-20, in which we proposed a deep model for POMDPs planning.

 **DualSMC: Tunneling Differentiable Filtering and Planning under Continuous POMDPs** by Yunbo Wang*, Bo Liu*, Jiajun Wu, Yuke Zhu, Simon S. Du, Li Fei-Fei, and Joshua B. Tenenbaum. (* indicates equal contributions)